-The print bundle includes printed copies of the four Exploring Office 2016 textbooks plus an access card for MyITLab and the eTexts.
+The print bundle includes printed copies of the four Exploring Office 2016 textbooks plus an access card for MyLab IT and the eTexts.

-Notes (/about/policies/syllabus/materials/required-materials/textbooks-and-myitlab/notes/)
+Notes (/about/policies/syllabus/materials/required-materials/textbooks-and-mylab-it/notes/)

-MyITLab is required and must be purchased new for each student.
-MyITLab and eText access are valid for 12 months.
+MyLab IT is required and must be purchased new for each student.
+MyLab IT and eText access are valid for 12 months.